yshin12/fadtwo/README.md

 # fadtwo (FActor-Driven TWO-regime regressions)

-Last update: 2018-02-22
+Last update: 2018-09-27

-There are two codes:
+Folder <src> contains all source files

-  (1) lib_fadtwo.R - the collection of all functions required for estimating the model
+	lib_fadtwo.R - the collection of all R-functions required for estimating the model sim-table1.R - generate Table 1 of LLSS (2018)

-                     model selection is added (2018-02-22)
+		output: ../results/table1.txt

-  (2) example_fadtwo.R - an example code for estimating the model without model selection
+			../results/o-sim-table1.RData

   (3) example_selection_joint.R - an example code for model selection using the joint algorithm